 Sherman's Assumptions (1932)

-The classical unit hydrograph (UH) rests on three fundamental assumptions:
+The classical unit hydrograph rests on three fundamental assumptions:

-1. Time invariance: The direct runoff hydrograph for a given effective rainfall pattern is always the same regardless of when in time the storm occurs (the basin's response function does not change with time).
+1. Time invariance: The direct runoff hydrograph for a given effective rainfall pattern is always the same regardless of when the storm occurs.
+The basin's response function does not change with time.

 2. Linearity (superposition): The direct runoff from any effective rainfall pattern can be computed by multiplying the UH ordinates by the corresponding effective rainfall depths and superimposing the resulting hydrographs with appropriate time lags.